-This coronaviral diarrhea (not yet recognized in the western hemisphere) affects pigs of all ages and clinically resembles transmissible gastroenteritis (TGE, see Intestinal Diseases in Pigs: Transmissible Gastroenteritis in Pigs) in several respects.
+This coronaviral diarrhea affects pigs of all ages and clinically resembles transmissible gastroenteritis (TGE, see Transmissible Gastroenteritis in Pigs) in several respects.

 Etiology and Epidemiology

 The porcine epidemic diarrhea (PED) virus is not related to any other member of the Coronaviridae.
 Pigs are the only known host.
 Antibodies to the virus have not been found in wild pigs or in other animal species.
 Infections have been seen in most European countries and in China.
-Large epidemics occurred in -Europe in 1969; no antibodies have been found in sera collected before 1969.
+In April 2013, disease due to PEDV was diagnosed in the USA for the first time.
+Large epidemics occurred in Europe in 1969; no antibodies have been found in sera collected before 1969.
 Since then, the virus has become widespread and endemic in several European countries, and acute outbreaks have become rare.
 On large breeding farms, the virus persists in consecutive litters of pigs after weaning and after they lose their immunity from antibody in the milk.
 On these farms, the virus may be associated with weaning diarrhea.
 In Belgium, the virus is most frequently associated with diarrhea in feeder pigs, which develops shortly after they are gathered from different breeding farms and assembled in large fattening units.
 The virus was demonstrated in fecal material in 80% of these groups.
-Epidemiologic data from other countries are scarce.
+Outbreaks in the USA caused 60%–100% mortality in suckling pigs and mild to severe diarrhea in all pigs of all ages; they were initially believed to be outbreaks of TGE.
 Spread of the virus mainly occurs directly through infected pigs and indirectly through virus-contaminated fomites and via transport trucks.

 The pathogenesis and immune mechanisms are similar to those reported for TGE.
 Oral infection results in viral replication in the epithelial cells of the small intestinal villi.
 Cells on colonic villi also become infected.
 No other tissue tropisms have been shown.
 Virus is excreted in the feces.